 No more

-The rush of peak time traffiC
+The rush of peak time traffic

 The race of month end deadlines,

-Takeaway food, hurried hallos and goodbyes
+Takeaway food, hurried hellos and goodbyes

 Relentless pressures,